 In 2011, the Spartans won a school-record 13 matches (13-4-3 overall) and earned the first-ever national ranking and NCAA Tournament berth in program history, serving as hosts of the NCAA Championship Tournament First and Second Rounds.
 For their efforts, Crooks and her assistants were tabbed as the University Athletic Association Coaching Staff of the Year for the second time in three seasons.
 The head coach was also tabbed Ohio Collegiate Soccer Association Division III Coach of the Year.
-Overall, Crooks’ program produced seven All-UAA selections as well as a National Soccer Coaches Association All-American and Scholar All-American in junior midfielder Kendra Simmons.
+Overall, Crooks’ program produced seven All-UAA selections as well as an NSCAA All-American and NSCAA Scholar All-American in 2011.

-In six seasons, Crooks has compiled an overall record of 53-46-12 with 39 wins over the past four seasons.
-Prior to 2011’s school-record campaign, the Spartans posted back-to-back nine-win seasons including a 9-6-3 mark in 2009 – the program’s first winning season since 2003.
+Prior to 2011’s school-record campaign, the Spartans posted back-to-back nine-win seasons, including a 9-6-3 mark in 2009 – the program’s first winning season since 2003.
 For their efforts, Crooks and her staff were awarded UAA Coaching Staff of the Year honors.

 A native of Mansfield, Ohio and a graduate of Lexington High School, Crooks spent the 2005-06 and 2006-07 seasons at Xavier University.
 Prior to her time at XU, she was an assistant coach at The College of Wooster for three seasons (2002-04).